Our Blog

 Surveillance ZoneA wider zone of 10km radius from around the site of an infection – Movement restrictions apply.
 No birds moved in out or within this zone.

 Prevention Zone AIPZRefers to the rest of the country not in any active Protection or Surveillance Zones.
-Bird gatherings may be banned but movements are allowed.
+Bird gatherings may be banned but movements are allowed only in this zone.
 England, Northern Ireland, Scotland and Wales all issue their own terms (do’s and don’ts) on this.

 Increased BiosecurityRequired legally by all areas of the country.